 Finding: Complies as Proposed.
-This proposal allows for greater housing opportunities by allowing potential new development in residential areas such as the Beavercreek Concept Plan Area to meet transportation requirements.
+This proposal allows for greater housing opportunities by allowing potential new development in residential areas such as the Beavercreek Concept Plan Area which may not be implemented until zoning may be applied.

 Section 11: Public Facilities